OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls, in particular data minimization
 - See controls for threats through use
-- **#[OBSCURECONFIDENCE](/goto/obscureconfidence/)** (runtime datascience).
+- **#[OBSCURECONFIDENCE](/goto/obscureconfidence/)** (runtime data science).
 Obscure confidence: exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

   Links to standards:

   - Not covered yet in ISO/IEC standards

-- **#[SMALLMODEL](/goto/smallmodel/)** (development-time datascience).
+- **#[SMALLMODEL](/goto/smallmodel/)** (development-time data science).
 Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards: